Quick Start

 • F2 : Captures a screen image of AmspiriT (in SCREEN directory)

-• F12 : Toggle FULL SCREEN/Windowed mode
+• F12 : Switching between FULL SCREEN / Windowed mode